I asked my favorite travel bloggers, ‘What did you do that helped you take the best photos/videos during your travels?’ Here’s what they told me.

 Travel photography is an important skill for a travel blogger to possess.
 So I asked my favorite travel bloggers,” What did you do that helped you take the best photos/videos during your travels?”

 Here’s what they told me:

-The trick is to always be practising, try to shoot every day and learn some travel photography tips as you go.
+The trick is to always be practicing, try to shoot every day, and learn some travel photography tips as you go.

 It has to be something you are passionate about, but if you travel to the right places you’ll want to take a million photos and videos anyway.

 One tip is to offer to take a photo of another tourist and use them as a model to see how the photograph would look composition-wise.